shelmire/workarea/docs/source/articles/add-catalog-customizations.html.md

 ## Step 1: Create a `Catalog::Customizations` subclass

 The first step is to subclass `Workarea::Catalog::Customizations` with something descriptive of your customization.
-In this case, we'll be using the concept of an "engraving" for jewelry or other metal products:
+In this case, we'll be using the concept of an "engraving" for jewelry:

 ```ruby
 module Workarea